Become an

 What is an Equality Leader?

 An Equality Leader wants long-term change for girls and their communities.
-They worry the high price girls pay during times of crisis.
+They worry about the high price girls pay during times of crisis.
 They’re passionate about tackling the barriers that stand in the way of girls getting an education and achieving their dreams.
 And they want to partner with us to make this world a reality.

 If this sounds like you, you might just be an Equality Leader.